MediciHouse07/Learning_Records/bilkent_inter_micro.md

 - put tax on the good, people are worse off
 - GOV is indifferent on taxing what
 - why the x star and y star has I in it, substitute the optimal back to the budget line equation, you get the formula

+# Lecture 17

+2023/05/06

+0000<->1000

+- obejective function, constraint
+- marshallian demand the formula of it
+- indirectly utility function
+- expenditure
+- minimal expenditure but get the maximum utility
+- primary problem, dual problem